meilisearch/documentation/reference/api/settings.md

 ## Typo tolerance

 Typo tolerance helps users find relevant results even when their search queries contain spelling mistakes or typos.
-This route allows you to configure the typo tolerance settings for an index.
+It also allows you to set the minimum word size for typos and disable it for specific words or attributes.

 To learn more about typo tolerance, refer to our [dedicated guide](/learn/configuration/typo_tolerance.md).